Items you absolutely need if you’re traveling with a baby

 We have a more detailed guide about transporting milk which can be found here, along with a guide to breastmilk cooler bags or check out this complete guide to travelling with bottles.

-Infant sunglasses: OK, I can hear some of you mocking me from here, but first-timers do stick with me!
-A lot of babies, do hate them and will pull them off immediately, but for the record, my number 3 DIDN’T (well up to about 7 months old).
+OK, I can hear some of you mocking me from here, but first-timers do stick with me!
+A lot of babies do hate them and will pull them off immediately, but for the record, my number 3 DIDN’T (well up to about 7 months old).
+If you’re heading anywhere hot and sunny, do give them a try.

-Definitely worth it if you can make them work, but I’m afraid there’s no magic way to know if they’ll take to them without trial and error.
+Worth it if you can make them work, but I’m afraid there’s no magic way to know if they’ll take to them without trial and error.
+Luckily, they are relatively inexpensive so worth the experiment.

-Beach shade: If you’ve never taken a baby to the beach before – you’ve been warned!!
+If you’ve never taken a baby to the beach before – you’ve been warned!!
 SAND.GETS.EVERYWHERE!
-I can’t promise these little beauties will solve all your sand issues but they are a great way for baby to sit and play with less sand while being protected from the sun.
+I can’t promise these little beauties will solve all your sand issues, but they are a great way for babies to sit and play with less sand while being protected from the sun.

-I’d say perfect from approx 5 months or sitting, through to 12 months or walking.
+I’d say these are perfect from approximately five months old (or sitting upright) through to 12 months, or walking – when they have no intentions of staying still!
 One with an easy fold frame and carry case is a must.

 You can catch our complete guide to baby beach shades here